vordimous/zilla-docs/src/reference/zilla.yaml/binding-kafka.md

 > `array` of `string`

-Topics to bootstrap in cache server even when no clients
+Topics to bootstrap in cache server even when no clients.

 ### options.topics

 > `array` of `object`

-Topic configuration
+Topic configuration.

 #### topics[].name\*

 > `string`

-Topic name
+Topic name.

 #### topics[].defaultOffset

 > `enum` [ "live", "historical" ]

 Fetch offset to use for new consumers\
-Defaults to `"historical"`
+Defaults to `"historical"`.

 ### options.sasl